Bioinspired artificial muscle-sensor dual devices based on conducting polymers functionalized electrospun fiber networks

 Prof. Dr. Eng.
 Sorin Ion Jinga - as mentor

-"Conductive Polymeric Fibers for Artificil Muscle Applications" - master thesis
+"Conductive Polymeric Fibers for Artificial Muscle Applications" - master thesis

 PROJECTS/ NATIONAL PROJECTS